Child and Adolescent Psychiatry; Psychiatry

 After graduating from Duke University, Dr. Sengupta completed the joint MD/MPH program at Tufts University.
-He did his adult and child psychiatry training at the Western Psychiatric Institute & Clinic at the University of Pittsburgh Medical Center.
+He did his adult and child psychiatry training at the Western Psychiatric Hospital at the University of Pittsburgh Medical Center.
 He also served as Chief Resident for Education and completed a Public Service Psychiatry fellowship while in Pittsburgh, and furthered his medical educational training through completion of the UB/Royal College of Physicians Faculty Educator Program in Buffalo.